 - Unripe Banana with Peanut Butter

 - Rye bread toast

 Be mindful that though these are technically low FODMAP alcohol drinks, alcohol itself is an irritant and so it’s recommended to minimise the amount you consume to avoid triggering symptoms of gut sensitivity.
 Also consider the mixers you’re using, and be cautious of the alcohol lowering your inhibitions making you less careful about the foods you’re consuming!

 Further Resources and Low FODMAP Diet PDF

 For further information about IBS, this NHS page is a helpful resource, as is this page about small intestinal bacterial overgrowth (SIBO) and the low FODMAP diet; you can also see more about FODMAPs and the low FODMAP diet on the IBS Network, a site recommended and endorsed by the NHS.

-You may also find this link to a PDF of safe low FODMAP foods and unsafe high FODMAP foods helpful.
+You may also find this PDF detailing safe foods and unsafe high FODMAP foods helpful:

 Though for the most part I can now eat what I like, if ever I find myself suffering again which can (rarely) happen from time to time, I like to have some low FODMAP recipes and meals to refer to.
 I hope these help you too!